Michael Bruxner: Retirement and legacy

 Upon his retirement, his youngest son, James Caird (Tim) Bruxner, who had served with distinction in the 2nd AIF and the Royal Australian Air Force during World War II, gained preselection for his father's vacated seat, allegedly against his parents' advice, and won it at the 1962 election.
-Tim Bruxner went on to become a member of the Askin, Lewis and Willis Cabinets from 1973–1976, including in his father's old portfolio as Minister for Transport and as Deputy Leader of the Country Party.
+Tim Bruxner went on to become a member of the Askin, Lewis and Willis Cabinets from 1973 to 1976, including in his father's old portfolio as Minister for Transport and as Deputy Leader of the Country Party.
 His eldest son, John Michael Bruxner, having graduated from Sydney University with honours in law in 1935, was admitted to the Bar in 1936 and also served in the 2nd AIF as an officer.
 On 2 June 1954, he was appointed as a Judge of the District Court of New South Wales.

-Upon retiring from politics, Bruxner was appointed as a Knight Commander of the Order of the British Empire in 1962 "For political and public services".
+Upon retiring from politics, Bruxner was made a Knight Commander of the Order of the British Empire in the Queen's New Years Honours of1962 "for political and public services".
 On 2 November 1959, the Mains Roads Board named the highway spanning across Northern NSW as the "Bruxner Highway" in recognition of his services to transport and roads in NSW.
 Throughout his life, Bruxner had maintained his passion for horses, including as a member of the Australian Jockey Club and the Sydney Turf Club.
 From 1960 Bruxner was also Deputy President of the Royal Agricultural Society of New South Wales.
 His wife Winifred having died the year before in 1969, Bruxner died on 28 March 1970, survived by his daughter and both sons.
 His portrait by William Chandler is in the National Party offices in Sydney, and a sketch of him by George Washington Lambert is in the Australian War Memorial, Canberra.